 The Passive House approach does more than deliver comfortable living spaces.
 Designing and building a Passive House dwelling has a range of effects in terms of sustainability, economics and climate.

-This course is designed to deliver the fundamental understanding of how the Passive House Standard works and where the specific scientific values come from.
-It provides a clear outline starting with the health requirements for humans.
-Following with the impact of the building industry on climate change.
-Then, the economics of Passive House is explained.
-Finally, the conclusions are provided, and health, sustainability and economics findings are presented.
+This course is designed to provide students with a fundamental understanding of both how the Passive House Standard works and the specific scientific values on which it is based.
+It starts by examining the requirements that buildings should meet to maintain human health.
+It next looks at the impact of the building industry is having on climate change, plus the economics of the Passive House approach.
+Finally, an overview is provided of the health, sustainability and economics impacts.

-- Understand the basics in Passive House design and construction
+- Understand the basics of Passive House design and construction

-- Define the health requirements for humans in buildings
+- Define the health requirements buildings must meet for human beings

-- Know the impact of the building industry on climate change
+- Understand the impact the building industry has on climate change

-- Comprehend the economic benefits of the Passive House approach
+- Grasp the economic benefits of the Passive House approach

-- Manage the fundamentals of health, sustainable and economical building design
+- Manage the fundamentals of healthy, sustainable and economical building design

-This course is a useful overview for architects, building designers, engineers, consultants, thermal performance assessors, builders, tradespeople, and homeowners seeking to construct and design buildings that are healthy, sustainable and economical.
+This course provides a handy overview of Passive House for architects, building designers, engineers, consultants, thermal-performance assessors, builders, tradespeople, and homeowners seeking to construct and design buildings that are healthy, sustainable and economical.

-You will need a laptop, Mac or PC with audio and internet connection.
-It is highly recommended to have pen and paper ready to take notes.
+You will need a Mac or PC laptop with an audio and internet connection.
+It is highly recommended that you have a pen and paper ready to take notes.

-After purchase, you will have access to the recordings for 6 months.
+After purchase, you will have six months’ access to the course recordings.